U.S. flag

 Description of original award (Fiscal Year 2023, $29,231,074)

-The California State Crisis Intervention Program will focus on developing a multipronged approach to decreasing gun violence in California, supporting local jurisdictions in their efforts to improve firearms relinquishment procedures and supporting the enhancement of collaborative court programs that address behavioral health issues, with a focus on people who are at higher risk for gun violence.
-Subject to direction from the State’s Crisis Intervention Advisory Board, California’s Board of State and Community Corrections (BSCC) anticipates making subawards to the California Judicial Council and to units of local government in California.
+The goal of the BSCC Program and Budget plan for the Byrne State Crisis Intervention Program funding is to develop a multipronged approach to decreasing gun violence in California, supporting local jurisdictions in their efforts to improve firearms relinquishment procedures and supporting the enhancement of collaborative court programs that address behavioral health issues, with a focus on people who are at higher risk for gun violence.

 Date Created: February 13, 2023